Important Uses Of Extract, Seed, And Other Components Of The Neem Tree

 Popularly called Dongoyaro in Nigeria, and a million other names from one ethnic group to another, spreading from the philippines, sweeping through the middle east to touch the Atlantic ocean; It's flowers, leaves, bark, wood and seeds have been able to services to humans in medicine, cosmetics, food, culture and tradition, agriculture, and recently in the environment.

-Use of neem in cosmetics
+Use of Neem in Cosmetics

-The Neem seed contains up to 50% of oil.
+Neem seed contains up to 50% of oil.
 Its anti-fungal properties are useful in making Anti-Dandruff shampoo.
 It's use in making toothpaste, balms and body creams are quite remarkable.
 It is also very useful in making soap.

 Neem oil will be very helpful in local environments where the need to look inwards for alternative indigenous endowments is needed to increase access to basic needs.
 There are places where the plant is still seen as weed.
-Local people can be encouraged to collect the seed for the oil, and utilise the native source of lye as portrayed in the article:
+Local people can be encouraged to collect the seed for the oil, and utilize the native source of lye as portrayed in the article: